Click on the tabs for more information

 Day 6: Disembark Cruise – Ancient Corinth & Cenchreae

 We disembark the cruise this morning and travel west with a rest stop and photos at the Corinth Canal.
 Next, we visit ancient Corinth, the city that inspired many of Paul's most familiar letters and is a highlight for the New Testament scholar.
 See the Archaeological Museum, the Market Place, the Bema, and the Temples.
 To enjoy a devotional in the midst of the ruins of the church of Corinth and see the pillars, steps, and public worship place where Paul preached will enhance your understanding and love for the Bible.
 The ruins of this important cultural center are fascinating as we walk along the stone path that the Apostle Paul walked.
 The engineering skill and intellect of these people are evident in the water systems that still flow from ancient to modern day.
 Our guide will be sure to show you the room dedicated to the medical care of that period.
 We travel on to the top of the nearby Acropolis where our guide will speak on the worship practices and point out the bird’s eye view of what was a bustling city of around 800,000 during Paul’s stay.
 Another important stop is a visit to Diolkos where we view the paved trackway which enabled boats to be moved overland across the Isthmus of Corinth and served as a life line for Corinth.
 This shortcut allowed ancient vessels to avoid the long and dangerous circumnavigation of the Peloponnese peninsula.
-Before returning to Athens, we will visit Cenchreae, the ancient port region of Corinth.
+Before returning to Athens, we will pass by Cenchreae, the ancient port region of Corinth.
 Acts 18:18 states the Apostle Paul stopped at Cenchreae during his second missionary journey, where he had his hair cut to fulfill a vow.

 Day 7: Athens